zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

   }
 ```

 The cast to an Element lets you access all the properties of an Element.
 This can be very interesting for educational reasons, but its not recommended in production.
-The is a reason why the don't allow direct access and add the properties to the BuildContext.
+This is the reason why Flutter does not allow direct access and adds the properties to the BuildContext.
 The following tables sums up the most imporant attributes of the three objects.

 |             | Widget                       | Element                                                                                                      | RenderObject                |     |
 | ----------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------ | --------------------------- | --- |